 Linking to a previous series

-For example, users who are using the BIS (2005=100) indices in long-term contracts and wish to extend the series beyond Quarter 2 (Apr to June) 2014 (the last quarter for which CPCI data are available), the following approach would be suitable.
+Users wishing to link the BIS CPCIs (until Quarter 2 (Apr to June) 2014) and our new Construction OPIs (from January 2014) to create longer-running time series can create a linking factor on a common period.
+The purpose of this is to create an equivalence between the value for the common period while maintaining the growth rates from both series.
+For example, for users who are using the BIS (2005 equals 100) indices in long-term contracts and wish to extend the series beyond Quarter 2 2014 (the last quarter for which CPCI data are available), the following approach would be suitable.

-Then multiply the Office for National Statistics (ONS) (2005=100) index values beyond March 2014 by this linking factor to extend the BIS (2005=100) time series.
+Then multiply the Office for National Statistics (ONS) (2015 equals 100) index values beyond March 2014 by this linking factor to extend the BIS (2005 equals 100) time series.